Abdul1678/Hello-world/README.md

 # Hello-world
-Hi I'm hussein, a web devlopment student at TKH with a passion for building modern responsive.
+Hi I'm hussein a web devlopment student at TKH with a passion for building modern responsive